gramps-project/gramps-web-docs/docs/install_setup/configuration.md

 `MEDIA_BASE_DIR` | Path to use as base directory for media files, overriding the media base directory set in Gramps.
 When using [S3](s3.md), must have the form `s3://<bucket_name>`
 `SEARCH_INDEX_DB_URI` | Database URL for the search index.
 Only `sqlite` or `postgresql` are allowed as backends.
 Defaults to `sqlite:///indexdir/search_index.db`, creating an SQLite file in the folder `indexdir` relative to the path where the script is run
 `STATIC_PATH` | Path to serve static files from (e.g. a static web frontend) `BASE_URL` | Base URL where the API can be reached (e.g. `https://mygramps.mydomain.com/`).
-This is necessary e.g. to build correct passwort reset links
+This is necessary e.g. to build correct password reset links
 `CORS_ORIGINS` | Origins where CORS requests are allowed from.
 By default, all are disallowed.
 Use `"*"` to allow requests from any domain.
 `EMAIL_HOST` | SMTP server host (e.g. for sending password reset e-mails) `EMAIL_PORT` | SMTP server port. defaults to 465